 Found 150 - 160 results of 206 programs matching keyword "art and science"

+In this zany competition teachers have ten minutes to create a science activity from a special secret ingredient.
+This week: plastic water bottles.
+Watch ancient text revealed and read for the first time in a thousand years!
+Archimedes was one of the world's greatest scientific and mathematical minds.
+His thoughts were inscribed on goatskin parchment, but the letters and diagrams were scraped off and written over by Greek monks in the Middle Ages.
+Now, using an intense x-ray beam generated at Stanford University's linear accelerator, some of the original Greek text will be revealed for the first time in the modern world.
+In this zany competition teachers will have ten minutes to create a science activity from a special secret ingredient.
+This week-fruit!
+In this zany competition teachers will have ten minutes to create a science activity from a special St. Patrick's Day secret ingredient-things that are green!
+An clip of the Aeolian Landscape exhibit by artist Ned Kahn.
+Blowing air sculpts sand into an ever-changing landscape.
 How do opera singers sing loud enough to be heard over an orchestra?
 Can an opera singer's voice really break a wine glass?
 What's the difference between a baritone and a soprano?
 Discover the answers to these questions—and more!—in this presentation for families.
 Join physicist and composer Dr. Brian Holmes and San Francisco Opera Center Director Sheri Greenawald to explore how the art and science of singing combine in opera.
 Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
 Each contestant has ten minutes to make a science lesson out of a secret ingredient.
 Today's secret ingredient-potatoes!
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week's "secret" ingredient - Valentine gifts!
 NASA's Mars Exploration Rovers, Spirit and Opportunity, have long outlived their life expectancy of three months.
 Join us as we sum up the rover data and explain how this information changes our view of Mars.
 This wobbly luminescent sculpture by Liz Hickok is both art work and a